We focus on leadership, college readiness and STEM.

-Designed with a challenging, college-preparatory curriculum in mind, the Ann Richards School (ARS) places an emphasis on Science, Technology, Engineering, Art, and Math (STEAM), and requires students to graduate on the Texas Distinguished Achievement Program (DAP), the most rigorous in the state.
+Designed with a challenging, college-preparatory curriculum in mind, the Ann Richards School places an emphasis on Science, Technology, Engineering and Math (STEM), and requires students to graduate on the Texas Distinguished Achievement Program (DAP), the most rigorous in the state.
 Plus, 14 Advanced Placement (AP) courses including AP Biology, AP Calculus AB, AP Chemistry, AP Computer Science, AP English Language, AP English Literature, AP Environmental Science, AP Physics, AP Spanish Language, AP Statistics, AP Studio Art, AP U.S. Government, AP U.S. History, and AP World History offer students the opportunity to earn college credit.

-High school students choose one sequence of four year long courses in a STEAM Pathway–Biomedical Science, Engineering, or Media Technology.
+High school students choose one sequence of four-year-long courses in a STEM Pathway–Biomedical Science, Engineering, or Media Technology.
 Our Media Technology Pathway courses are articulated for college credit through Austin Community College.
 The Biomedical Sciences and Engineering Pathways are nationally certified by Project Lead The Way (PLTW), the leading provider of rigorous and innovative STEM curriculum.

 PLTW classes begin in middle school as required coursework through the Gateway to Technology curricula in order to guide students to select their STEM Pathway.
 Gateway to Technology curriculum has foundational coursework in Design and Modeling, and Automation and Robotics, with specialized courses in Energy and the Environment, Flight and Space, Green Architecture, and Medical Detectives.

 Click on a Pathway Name to learn more